freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/long-multiplication.md

 <section id='description'>
 Explicitly implement  <a href="https://en.wikipedia.org/wiki/long multiplication">long multiplication</a>.
 This is one possible approach to arbitrary-precision integer algebra.
-Note: In JavaScript, arithmetic operations are inaccurate with large numbers, so you will have to implement precise multiplication yourself.
 </section>

 ## Instructions
 <section id='instructions'>
 Write a function that takes two strings of large numbers as parameters.
 Your function should return the product of these two large numbers as a string.
+<strong>Note:</strong> In JavaScript, arithmetic operations are inaccurate with large numbers, so you will have to implement precise multiplication yourself.
 </section>

 ## Tests